PHILADELPHIA REFLECTIONS

 If William Penn could revisit Philadelphia today, he would surely feel disappointed that the Greene Country Towne still hasn't materialized.
 Even a century after Penn's real visits, Philadelphia at the time of the Revolutionary War still nestled East of Fifth Street.
 There have been many conjectures about this, perhaps fear of Indian attack, perhaps lack of firewood, desire to be near the port, perhaps a number of things.
 Let's examine whether it's just the nature of a successful city to organize itself the way it does.

 Ancient Athens, for example, was a nice warm place without much rain, which possibly accounts for the miserable little hovels where people lived, contrasting with the magnificent Acropolis, Parthenon, Stoa and other public buildings.
 It has been speculated that the architecture created the social system, not the other way around; the same contrast between big stone temples and little wooden huts is also seen in the Mayan cities of Yucatan.
 Hong Kong certainly isn't poor, but it's built like that.
 Japan cannot claim that lack of land forces the citizens to live in tiny apartments.
-It's hard to say whether the lowly social state of Japanese women accounts for the contrast between where they live and where their husbands spend most of their time, because it's just as easy to believe the proposed cause is really an effect.
+It's hard to say whether the lowly social state of Japanese women accounts for the contrast between where they live and where their husbands spend most of their time because it's just as easy to believe the proposed cause is really an effect.

 The more you look around the world, the more you wonder if it isn't the American suburb that's out of step with the world.
-When they can afford it, hardly any of the world seems to want to live in suburbs; their homes are seldom their castles.
+When they can afford it, hardly any of the world seems to want to live in the suburbs; their homes are seldom their castles.
 There's New York City, of course.
 New Yorkers seem to like living in high-rises.

 An architect friend makes short work of construction economics as a driving feature.
 According to him, it is unduly expensive to live in a high-rise.
 Just a pointless ego trip.
 The cost per square foot of usable floor space just keeps going up as the building gets taller, requiring more elevator shafts, more elaborate HVAC.
 That's heating, ventilating and air conditioning.
 Everything has to be built with a derrick, the traffic congestion at the base is horrific, high winds can break the window glass.
 The list rapidly grows convincing.
 Why does anyone pay all that extra money to live high in the sky?
 Not my idea of something to do, says Cole Porter.

-Notice there is a major difference between sleeping in the suburbs as they do in Japan, and sleeping in apartments right near the center of town, as they do in Budapest, Berlin, Prague and Vienna.
+Notice there is a major difference between sleeping in the suburbs as they do in Japan, and sleeping in apartments right near the center of town, as they do in Budapest, Berlin, Prague, and Vienna.
 The Orientals are staying close to work for longer hours, while the Central Europeans are staying close to the cafes and theaters to which they flock the moment work is over.
 Just what to think of the Spanish siesta system isn't clear, but it seems to have the main effect of bringing people back into the center of the town at night.
 You can't live very far away from work if you have to commute twice a day.

 The Lord only knows where everybody in New York is going every Friday night, with return traffic jams in the other direction on Sunday night.
 The weekly exodus suggests they don't really luxuriate in their penthouses or flock to their entertainment district on weekends; apparently, a cabin in the woods is beckoning.
 As, by contrast, the empty nesters in the suburbs eventually look around for retirement villages to live, repeating the endless complaint about the nuisance of maintaining a big house and garden.
 Pennsbury looks like a comfortable place to live, but even William Penn seems to have tired of it.
-One really does have to wonder whether heart's desire in architecture all too frequently leads to heart's discontent in lifestyle.
+One really does have to wonder whether a heart's desire in architecture all too frequently leads to heart's discontent in lifestyle.
 Philadelphia appears to be trying a new approach; the suburbs are moving back downtown.

-We'll eventually see if it changes our character and lifestyle, so somebody can write sociology books about it.
+We'll eventually see if it changes our character and lifestyle so somebody can write sociology books about it.

 SEPTA's Long Term Planning